BuildForce is hosting a unique event which will bring together TfL, Morgan Sindall Infrastructure, their supply chain…

 Postgraduate courses in risk management can also be studied, sometimes on a distance-learning basis.
 Such courses can offer a way to develop your career and may be supported by your future employer.
 The IRM offers the International Diploma in Risk Management – a postgraduate-level qualification for risk management professionals.
 It usually takes around 18 months to complete and, again, is undertaken via distance learning.

 IRM Certificate and Diploma students join the IRM as students during their studies and are upgraded to relevant qualified member grades upon completion.
 Students on risk management degree and postgraduate courses are able to apply for free student membership of the IRM while studying, which can help with job prospects.
 Visit the IRM website for details of the different levels of membership available (see ‘Useful info’).

 Postgraduate qualifications are not essential but can be advantageous.
 A master’s in risk management is also available at a number of universities and may be particularly relevant if you have not completed a risk management-related degree.

 Continuing professional development (CPD) is also important, and the IRM runs a range of courses and training events throughout the year, to help risk managers keep up to date with developments in the area and refresh their skills.

 Use your ELC

 Risk-related careers are incredibly diverse, reflecting the widespread role of risk management in companies and communities.
-Risk roles range from banking and insurance to logistics and infrastructure, aviation, space travel, construction, public health, international development and many more.
+Risk roles can be found in sectors from banking and insurance to logistics and infrastructure, aviation, space travel, construction, public health, international development, and many more.
 Because of their highly transferable skills, qualified and experienced risk management professionals are able to move easily between different sectors and countries.
-Transferring across sectors can often open up opportunities to gain higher salaries, better prospects and sponsorship of further qualifications.
+Transferring across sectors can often open up opportunities to gain a higher salary, better prospects and sponsorship of further qualifications.